simonwendel/meanieban/README.md

 License and Attribution
 -----------------------
-MeanieBan is copyright (C) 2014 Simon Wendel and available under the GNU GPLv3 ([3]), but with the following attributions:
+MeanieBan is copyright (C) 2014 Simon Wendel and available under the GNU GPLv3 (see LICENSE.txt or online sources[3]), but with the following attributions:

 * The yoshi-32 and simple-32 Sokoban skins were produced by Borgar Þorsteinsson ([4]) and released under a Creative Commons license ([5]).
 A copy of the license is in LICENSE_simple32_yoshi32.txt